KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 To avoid fines.

-Specifically for the ICO KYC platform means:
+Particularly, for the ICO KYC platform means the following:

-• Analysis of his personal, financial and business activities.
+• Analysis of his personal, financial and business activities;

 How clean are your cryptocurrencies?

-I don’t think any users are asking how clean their coins are right now.
-Indeed, what difference does it make how digital assets were used before they reached the next owner?
-Also at an acute angle the question is posed: «Does not the discrimination of «black» coins contradict the concept of interchangeability?».
+A company with an electronic money license in EuropeI really do not believe any users are wondering about how clean their coins are right now.
+Indeed, what difference does it make how digital assets were used before they finally reached the next owner?
+Also at an acute angle, the question is: «Doesn’t the discrimination of «black» coins contradict the concept of interchangeability? ».
 However, whether or not the majority wants it, the KYT rule is actively gaining momentum.
-A similar trend can divide the Bitcoin network into two states: one for verified users, and the other for unveiled with their «gray money».

-Against the background of the active development of KYT it is necessary to say about the company Chainalysis, which is closely connected with this process.
-The company specializes in tracking money in the blockchain.
-At the moment, her reputation in the crypto community is considered, let’s say, quite controversial.
-On the one hand, employees of the company managed to find stolen bitcoins from MtGox.
-On the other hand, however, users are not particularly pleased with the fact that all of their translations are recorded and linked to identification data.
-Given that Chainalysis has recently attracted $30 million in investment, it is likely that similar tracking tools will soon be available in all popular blockchains.
+The same trend, in turn, may divide the Bitcoin network into two states: one for verified users, another one for unveiled with their “gray money”.
+It should be pointed out that along with the active development of KYT, the company Chainalysis is closely connected with this process.
+The company specializes in tracing money on blockchain.
+For now, her reputation in the crypto community is considered, let’s say, quite controversial.
+On one hand, the employees of the company managed to find stolen bitcoins from MtGox.
+On the other hand, users, however, are not particularly pleased with the fact that all their translations are recorded and linked with identification data.

 KYC for ICO team